 One of the reasons I wanted to go to Bosta beach in the first place, was that I had heard of an interesting art project called ‘Time and Tide’ that was there.
 It’s an art installation from 2010 of a ‘tidal bell’ that has been designed by UK sculptor Marcus Vergette and Australian bell designer Neil McLachlan.

 There are various tidal bells that have been installed around the UK at different locations.
 Each bell rings around high tide; the bells provide a reminder that rising sea levels caused by climate change will make the pattern of their ringing change.
 I thought it was a great concept and initiative.
 It works on many different levels.
 It would be interesting to go visit some of the other installations at some point now that I’ve seen this one.

 There were plenty of interesting places to explore and cool stopovers to discover in the area.
 One of the many things I love about Scotland as a whole.
-One such beachfront stopover had options on either side of a crescent-shaped causeway on either side of the bay.
-I arrived at one side of the bay, but my TomTom sat nav indicated that the site I was heading to was on the other side, accessed via the causeway cutting behind the beach.
+One such beach front stopover had options on either side of a crescent-shaped causeway on each side of the bay.
+I arrived at one side of the bay, but my TomTom sat nav indicated that the site I was heading to was on the other side, accessed via the causeway that cut behind the beach.

-There seemed to be evidence of a track, so I proceeded to drive across.
-It was a pretty rough and beaten up bit of track, but I took things steady and made my way across.
+There seemed to be some evidence of a track heading towards the causeway, so I proceeded to drive across.
+It was a pretty rough and beaten up bit of track, so I took things nice and steady slowly making my way across.
 On the other side of the beach, I was met by a great couple from Edinburgh camping out in their camper van.
 On my arrival, they very generously offered me a rather nice glass of Whisky.
 My kind of people I thought.
 They had watched me get the T4 camper over the causeway and thought I deserved a drink for achieving it!
 They were not sure it was possible or that I was going to make it!
 That kind of made my little causeway ‘off-roading’ experience all the more worth it!

 Ignorance is bliss